CVEProject/quality-workgroup/README.md

 ### 1. CVE Quality Working Group Overview

-The CVE Quality  Working Group (QWG) was established by the CVE Board for the purpose enhancing the quality of CVE submissions to the CVE Program.
+The CVE Quality  Working Group (QWG) was established by the CVE Board for the purpose of enhancing the quality of CVE submissions to the CVE Program.
 The QWG was to provide a needed forum for CVE Quality to occur as needed.
-The QWG activities and discussions are focused on improving the CVE data quality while providing directional recommendations to the Board on enhancements to data formats, data submission issues, and general quality improvements for the CVE Program..
+The QWG activities and discussions are focused on improving the CVE data quality while providing directional recommendations to the Board on enhancements to data formats, data submission issues, and general quality improvements for the CVE Program.

 ### 2. Working Group Membership